andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 dictated by the geometry of the *Hamiltonian* of that phase space.

-The system’s *Hamiltonian* is a $\mathbb{R}^{2n} \rightarrow \mathbb{R}$ function on the phase space (where $n$ is the number of coordinates parameterizing your system) to $\mathbb{R}$.
-And, for a time-independent system, the picture is quite simple: the system moves along the *contour lines* of the *Hamiltonian* – the lines of equal “height”.
+The system’s *Hamiltonian* is a $\mathbb{R}^{2n} \rightarrow \mathbb{R}$ function on phase space (where $n$ is the number of coordinates parameterizing your system) to $\mathbb{R}$.
+For a time-independent system, the picture of the dynamics is pretty simple: the system moves along the *contour lines* of the *Hamiltonian* – the lines of equal “height”.

 ![Example of contour lines of a $\mathbb{R}^2 \rightarrow \mathbb{R}$ function –